ProprioCS/Provia.Documents/Provia IntelliLock.md

 ## Roles and Permissions

-The system uses NetSuite's native permission system, checking user permissions on the Orion Lock custom record to determine access levels for various operations.
+The system uses NetSuite's native permission system, checking user permissions on the Provia IntelliLock custom record to determine access levels for various operations.
 This replaces the originally defined role-based permissions with a more flexible, permission-based approach.

-Permissions are now determined by the user's access level to the Orion Lock custom record:
+Permissions are now determined by the user's access level to the Provia IntelliLock custom record:

 - View: Ability to see lock information